 Walter has served the Bar as President of the Wake County and Tenth Judicial District Bars, as a hearing officer on the North Carolina State Bar Disciplinary Hearing Commission, and as a current State Bar Councilor representing the Tenth Judicial District on the Grievance Committee and the Authorized Practice of Law Committee.

-Walter has been recognized by his peers for excellence in the practice of law as an elected member of the Eastern North Carolina Chapter of the American Board of Trial Advocates and the Litigation Counsel of America™, The Best Lawyers in America©, North Carolina Super Lawyers®, and Business North Carolina’s Legal Elite.
+Recognized by his peers for excellence in the practice of law, Walter is an elected member of the Eastern North Carolina Chapter of the American Board of Trial Advocates (SEABOTA) and a Fellow of the American College of Coverage Counsel (ACCC).
+He is recognized in The Best Lawyers in America©, North Carolina Super Lawyers®, and Business North Carolina’s Legal Elite.

-Walter has been with the firm since 1979 and is the Litigation I Team Leader.
+Walter has been with Young Moore since 1979 and is the Litigation I Team Leader.
 He was law clerk to former Chief Judge Naomi Morris of the North Carolina Court of Appeals before joining the firm.

 Education & Bar Admissions